Code-Institute-Submissions/tone-henge/README.md

     -   These queries are available for admin users to review on a page only they can access.
 -   Comments
     -   Authenticated users are able to leave reviews/comments underneath products.
 This can be used for discussion as well as advising on products.
+    -   Users are able to edit/delete comments, if they are the author.
 -   Wishlist
     -   Authenticated users are able to add products to a wishlist, so they can come back and review them later.
 This page is accessible from the navigation account dropdown.
 -   Add Product